-Topic: Polymers and Heat Suggested branches: All Time required: About 30 minutes
+Topic: Polymers and Heat Suggested branches: All

 Girls will build boats and use the power of air to move them.

 Option 1: Balloon Boats (This activity is similar to Balloon Rocket)

 Have girls use basic materials to create a boat.
 Have them attach an inflated (but not tied) balloon to the back of it.
 When they let go of the balloon, which boat goes furthest?
 Why?